-- The Tales Series archive is full of self-inserts; unlike other series, some of them are actually very good.
+- The Tales archive is full of self-inserts; unlike other series, some of them are actually very good.
 New Reality and Two Worlds Combined for Tales of Symphonia and Fairy Tales and Brave Vesperia for Tales of Vesperia are some notable examples.
 Beware, though; they're all over 400k words.

 - Done in the Devious Four Chronicles (a well known Super Mario World ROM hack series) with the characters of Hunter and SCORPION, villain versions of their respective authors about whom the entire plot is based.
 But then you had the works released a bit earlier when the group consisted of four different authors... which meant every game had literally four major characters that were Author Avatars of their authors.
 Leading to such 'interesting' situations as Randor Land 3, the game raocow played when each world had a different self insert character seemingly appear from nowhere to take a shot at Mario and co.
 You can see a great example of the result in this raocow video.

 - Also done in the Fire Emblem fanfic Asleep.
 Done in a way that focuses on the main character without stealing the plot of the game; the fic is told from his point of view as he goes along with the story, he has to level up just like the other characters, Reality Ensues hard at some moments and the entity that sent him into the game also introduced a counterbalance to his presence, which consists of everything he ever hated about himself given its own body with all his powers, plus its own.

-- I'm My Own Oc is Exactly What It Says on the Tin, in that he is pretty much the "hero" of his fanfics.
+- I'm My Own OC is Exactly What It Says on the Tin, in that the author is pretty much the "hero" of his fanfics.
 Most notorious among them is The Adventures of Ryan and Kirrie, a Lemon fic starring Ryan and the Lovable Sex Maniac Kirrie (for a given value of lovable) on their adventures through the Pokémon world.